eduMFA/eduMFA/doc/configuration/sms_gateway_config.rst

 Firebase Provider
 ~~~~~~~~~~~~~~~~~

-The Firebase provider was added in privacyIDEA 3.0.
+The Firebase provider was added in eduMFA 3.0.
 It sends notifications
 via the Google Firebase service and this is used for the :ref:`push_token`.
 For an exemplary configuration, you may have a look on the articles on the
-privacyIDEA community website `tagged with push token <https://www.privacyidea.org/tag/push-token/>`_.
+eduMFA community website `tagged with push token <https://www.eduMFA.org/tag/push-token/>`_.

 **JSON config file**

    This is the location of the configuration file of
    the Firebase service.
-It has to be located on the privacyIDEA
+It has to be located on the eduMFA
    server.